willroberts/ue4-hack-and-slash/README.md

 While the game's map is only 9MB, the built lighting data is 310MB.
 This is well above Github's 100MB limit on files, so Git LFS is necessary for the upload.

-The BuiltData is present in the `.gitattributes` file.

-In order to avoid Git LFS for now, this file is not committed to Git.
-Instead, the lighting data can be rebuilt after opening the project in UE4.
+Git LFS is currently disabled, so the file is temporarily ignored.